-To Start the Synchronization Server as a Foreground Process
+To Run the Server as a Foreground Process

-1. Type bin/start-sync-server with the --nodetach option to launch the Synchronization Server as a foreground process.
+1. Enter bin/start-ds with the --nodetach option to launch the Synchronization Server as a foreground process.

-\$ bin/start-sync-server --nodetach
+\$ bin/start-ds --nodetach

-2. You can stop the process by pressing ctrl+c in the terminal window where the server is running or by running the stop-sync-server utility from another window.
+2. You can stop the Synchronization Server by pressing CNTRL+C in the terminal window where the server is running or by running the bin/stop-ds command from another window.

-Automatically Starting the Synchronization Server at Boot Time
+To Start the Server at Boot Time

-By default, the UnboundID Synchronization Server does not start automatically when the system is booted.
-Instead, you must manually start it with the bin/start-sync-server command.
-To configure the Synchronization Server to start automatically when the system boots, use the create-rc-script tool to create a run control (RC) script.
+By default, the UnboundID[®] Synchronization Server does not start automatically when the system is booted.
+Instead, you must manually start it with the bin/start-ds command.
+To configure the Synchronization Server to start automatically when the system boots, use the create-rc-script utility to create a run control (RC) script, or create the script manually.